Skip to content

 gravitational wave emission

-Numerical simulations of the gravitational waves emitted by the inspiral and merger of two black holes.
+This illustration shows the results of numerical simulations of the gravitational waves emitted by the inspiral and merger of two black holes.
 The colored contours around each black hole represent the amplitude of the gravitational radiation; the blue lines represent the orbits of the black holes and the green arrows represent their spins.
-The act of accelerating one mass through a region of curved spacetime will always lead to the emission of gravitational waves, even for the Earth-Sun system.
+Even though the two objects orbit one another in the plane, gravitational waves propagate outward in three-dimensions, and the gravitational force falls off as ~1/r².

 Credit: C. Henze/NASA Ames Research Center